In the shadow of jihad, nomadic life across the Sahara hangs by a thread

 The road to Timbuktu

-Author, journalist and professor Nicholas Jubber paints a remarkable picture of steely determination and true grit in new book "The Timbuktu School for Nomads: Across the Sahara in the Shadow of Jihad".
+Author and journalist Nicholas Jubber paints a remarkable picture of steely determination and true grit in new book "The Timbuktu School for Nomads: Across the Sahara in the Shadow of Jihad".

 Seeking to follow in the footsteps of 16th-century explorer Leo Africanus and travel between Fez, Morocco and Timbuktu, Mali, "it wasn't so much 'crossing the desert' that spurred me," Jubber writes, "it was the prospect of traveling in the desert...
 I just wanted to meet the people who lived there."